 Other hair care ingredients to avoid:

-diethanolamine and triethanolamine, both linked to cancer during lab tests [source]
+- diethanolamine and triethanolamine, both linked to cancer during a specific type of lab testing [source]

-synthetic colors that are often petroleum aka “coal-tar” based (which do not require FDA approval for use in cosmetics even though there are known health concerns [source])
+- synthetic colors that are often petroleum aka “coal-tar” based (which doesn't require FDA approval for use in cosmetics even with known health concerns [source])

 How Do I Choose Safe Hair Products?